stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 The first attempt used the functionality provided by the `MethodHandle` class (used extensively in FFM) which supports transformation of the incoming arguments and the method return value.
 This initially seemed a perfect fit, however in practice the code became convoluted very quickly.
 The logic required to mutate an argument is generally also implemented as 'target' method handles, resulting in fiddly lookup and binding code for all but the most trivial cases.

 After some time we abandoned this approach in favour of pre/post-processing the arguments around invocation of the native method.
 The code became much clearer and easier to unit-test, at the expense of some additional processing.
-Of importance is error cases can still be trapped when the native method is being constructed.
+Of importance is that error cases can still be trapped when the native method is being constructed.

 > As it turns out some form of pre/post-processing would probably have been needed anyway, since it hard to envisage how by-reference parameters could be implemented solely using the `MethodHandle` class.